stratisproject/Documentation/source/Sidechains/two-way-federated-peg-solution.rst

      :alt: Sidechains Creation
      :align: center

 The UTXO for the premine is shown inside the premine block.
 The "locked padlock" symbol indicates that at this point the UTXO is unspent, but it is ready to be spent by the federation when they honour TSTRAT deposits made on the mainchain.
-A user who owns 100 TSTRAT is also shown in the figure, and their single UTXO of 100 TSTRAT is shown inside one of the mainchain blocks.
+A sidechain funder who owns 100 TSTRAT is also shown in the figure, and their single UTXO of 100 TSTRAT is shown inside one of the mainchain blocks.

+The previous figure is the first of 3 figures.
+In the subsequent figures, the sidechain funder deposits 100 TSTRAT on the sidechain and, finally, they withdraw 50 TSTRAT back.

 .. note::
     When the term "locked" is used in relation to individual UTXOs, it refers to the fact they are spendable (when unlocked using the correct signature/s) and contribute to a balance in a wallet.
 Unlocked UTXOs are spent and no longer contribute to anyone's balance.
 You may have encountered references to STRAT being locked on the sidechain.
-In this case, the text is describing in general terms the deposits made by sidechain users which remain held by the federation until they are withdrawn.
+In this case, the text is describing in general terms the deposits made by sidechain funders which remain held by the federation until they are withdrawn.

-The previous figure is the first of 3 figures.
-In the subsequent figures, this user deposits 100 TSTRAT on the sidechain and, finally, the user withdraws 50 TSTRAT back.

-The next section discusses the role played by the federation and the signifcance of the P2SH addresses.
+The next section discusses the role played by the federation and the significance of the P2SH addresses.

 The role of the federation
 ===========================

 The role of a federation is to sign-off the deposits from the mainchain to the sidechain and sign-off withdrawals from the sidechain to the mainchain.
 To achieve this, Stratis Sidechains take advantage of an existing technology already built into the Stratis nodes: `Pay-To-Script-Hash addresses <https://github.com/bitcoinbook/bitcoinbook/blob/develop/ch07.asciidoc#p2sh-addresses>`_.
-P2SH addresses are a convenient way for a user to make payments to an organization that requires `UTXOs with multisignature locking scripts <https://github.com/bitcoinbook/bitcoinbook/blob/develop/ch07.asciidoc#multisignature>`_, and they are adaptable to federation requirements.
+P2SH addresses are a convenient way to make payments to an organization that requires `UTXOs with multisignature locking scripts <https://github.com/bitcoinbook/bitcoinbook/blob/develop/ch07.asciidoc#multisignature>`_, and they are adaptable to federation requirements.
 Although spending payments sent to P2SH addresses requires multiple signatories, not all the possible signatories are usually required.
 For example, only 4 of 5 signatories may be required to spend a payment.
-When a predefined minimum amount of signatories is required from a group for an operation to proceed, this is also known as a quorum.
+When a predefined minimum number of signatories is required from a group for an operation to proceed, this is also known as a quorum.
 The deposits and withdrawals that the federation controls also require the approval of a quorum.

 When a TSTRAT deposit is made, the federation signs for the release of APEX on the sidechain.
 When a TSTRAT withdrawal is made, the federation signs for the release of TSTRAT on the mainchain.

 To achieve this, the Stratis Sidechains solution employs two P2SH addresses:

 1. The federation members supply private keys from their mainchain wallets and a mainchain P2SH address is created.
-TSTRAT sidechain deposits are sent to this P2SH address and remain there until they are withdrawn fromn the sidechain.
+TSTRAT sidechain deposits are sent to this P2SH address and remain there until they are withdrawn from the sidechain.
 Withdrawal of TSTRAT from this P2SH address requires multisignature unlocking.

 2. The federation members supply private keys from their sidechain wallets, and a sidechain P2SH address is created.
 The premine of the 20 million TAPEX coins is sent to this P2SH address, which is shown in the previous figure.
 TAPEX are the issued from this P2SH address, subject to multisignature unlocking, when TSTRAT are deposited.
 When TSTRAT are withdrawn, TAPEX are returned to this address.